CobraPi/Gesture-Controled-Drone/README.md

-This contains the source code of the LocoDrone project
+This contains the open-source code of the LocoDrone project

 concepts - includes the power point proposals explaining the features of both the gesture control and a more advanced autonomous